MCP Data Privacy & Integrity

 Redaction Is Automatic

 You don't need to configure redaction rules.
 RESTK identifies sensitive data by field type (auth headers, secret variables, cookie values) and redacts automatically.
-The only tool that can expose credentials is export_as_curl with include_auth: true — all other tool responses use redacted values.
+Every MCP tool response uses redacted values.
+The sole exception is export_as_curl with include_auth: true, which requires your explicit approval through a confirmation dialog — see above.

 User-Controlled Access